simuxakadiscgolfgod/Space-Weather/README.md

 No radio blackouts were observed over the past 24 hours.

-Radio Blackout Forecast for Apr 26-Apr 28 2025
+Radio Blackout Forecast for Apr 27-Apr 29 2025

-              Apr 26        Apr 27        Apr 28
+              Apr 27        Apr 28        Apr 29
-R1-R2           40%           40%           40%
+R1-R2           25%           25%           25%
 R3 or greater    1%            1%            1%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 26-28 Apr.
+Rationale: No R1 (Minor) or greater radio blackouts are expected.
+No significant active region flare activity is forecast.

 ```